JamesMessinger/swagger-server/README.md

 Features
 --------------------------
 * __Supports Swagger 2.0 specs in JSON or YAML__ <br>
-Swagger Express Middleware uses [Swagger-Parser](https://github.com/BigstickCarpet/swagger-parser) to parse, validate, and dereference Swagger files.
+Swagger Server uses [Swagger-Parser](https://github.com/BigstickCarpet/swagger-parser) to parse, validate, and dereference Swagger files.
 You can even split your spec into multiple different files using `$ref` pointers.

 * __Build your API in real-time__ <br>
 Swagger Server automatically watches reloads your files as you work on them.
 No need to restart the server.
 Test your code changes _in real time_!